madduck/tptools/README.md

 Commands:
-  debug      Monitor stdin for keypresses to trigger debugging functions post       Post raw (TP) JSON data to URLs on change sq-stdout  utput data as sent to Squore to stdout whenever the tournament changes squoresrv  Mount endpoints to serve data for Squore stdout     Output tournament data as JSON to stdout whenever it changes tp         Obtain match and player data from a TP file (or SQLite) tp-post    Post raw (TP) JSON data to URLs on change tp-stdout  Output raw (TP) data as JSON to stdout whenever it changes
+  debug      Monitor stdin for keypresses to trigger debugging functions post       Post raw (TP) JSON data to URLs on change sq-stdout  Output data as sent to Squore to stdout whenever the tournament changes squoresrv  Mount endpoints to serve data for Squore stdout     Output tournament data as JSON to stdout whenever it changes tp         Obtain match and player data from a TP file (or SQLite)
 ```

 The actual work is done by components/plugins, listed here as "Commands".
 Note that these commands can be "chained", i.e. multiple commands provided: